How to use if, for, etc. logic tags to process document data in the AnQiCMS template?

 {% endarchiveDetail %}

-Here we get the document'sImagesfield (usually an array of image URLs), thenforLoop traversal.{% if img %}used to filter out possible empty image paths,{% empty %}then process the entireImagesempty array case.
+Here we retrieve the document'sImagesfield (usually an array of image URLs), thenforlooped through.{% if img %}used to filter out possible empty image paths,{% empty %}then process the entireImagesThe array is empty.

-When usingifandforWhen logical labels are encountered, adhering to some**practices can greatly enhance the performance and maintainability of the template.Firstly, try to keep the template logic 'lightweight'.The complex business logic and data preprocessing should be completed on the backend (controller or service layer), and the template is only responsible for receiving the processed data and displaying it.This makes the template more focused on its responsibilities, reducing the difficulty of debugging.
+While usingifandforWhen logic labels are applied, adhering to some practices can greatly improve the performance and maintainability of templates.First, try to keep the template logic "lightweight".
+Complex business logic and data preprocessing should be completed on the backend (controller or service layer), and the template is only responsible for receiving processed data and displaying it.This makes the template more focused on its responsibilities, reducing the difficulty of debugging.

-Secondly, make use of the security CMS providedextendsandincludeSupportive labels for template modularization.
-Abstract the common parts of the page (such as header, footer, sidebar) into independent template files and throughincludeTag introduction can avoid code repetition and make modifications more centralized and efficient.extendsIt is used to define the page skeleton, allowing child pages to focus on filling specific content without rewriting the entire page structure.
+Secondly, utilizing the Anqicms providedextendsandincludeauxiliary tags for template modularization.
+Abstract the common parts of the page (such as header, footer, sidebar) into independent template files, and throughincludeTag introduction can avoid code repetition, making modifications more centralized and efficient.extendsIt is used to define the page skeleton, allowing child pages to focus only on the filling of specific content without rewriting the entire page structure.

-Finally, note:{%- %}Such special syntax, they can remove the lines occupied by logical tags and the extraneous whitespace generated.This is very useful for generating neat HTML output, especially in scenarios that are sensitive to whitespace characters.-, it can accurately control the removal of whitespace:{%- if ... %}/{% endfor -%}.
+Finally, note{%- %}This special syntax can remove the lines occupied by logical tags and the extra blank characters generated.This is very useful for generating neat HTML output, especially in scenarios sensitive to whitespace.Add on both sides of the tag-to precisely control the removal of whitespace:{%- if ... %}/{% endfor -%}.

 2. Can complex mathematical calculations be performed in the AnQiCMS template?

-3. Why does myifcondition not work when checking if a variable is empty?
+3. Why doesn't myifcondition work when checking if a variable is empty?

-ifLabels will perform implicit conversion based on the type characteristics of the Go language when determining the 'true or false' of variables.
-For numeric types,0will be considered as false; for string types, an empty string""Would be considered false; for slices or arrays, an empty slice[]Would also be considered false; whereasnilvalues are considered false as well.
-If your variable seems to have a value butifthe judgment still
+ifThe label will perform an implicit conversion based on the type characteristics of the Go language when judging the "true or false" of variables.
+For numeric types,0it is considered false; for string types, an empty string""Would be considered false; for slices or arrays, an empty slice[]Would be considered false; whilenilThe value would also be considered false.
+If your variable looks like it has a value butifthe judgment still